Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Advanced Male Infertility Treatments

-Some men will require testicular sperm aspiration (i.e., a congenital block of vas deference, previous vasectomy), and some couples with the most severe degree of male infertility will need artificial insemination with donor semen.
+Some couples with the most severe degree of male infertility will need artificial insemination with donor semen.

 ICSI has allowed infertile men, who would not have been able to cause a pregnancy in the past, to father children.
-ICSI does not have any TMC requirement and can be used even if there are only occasional sperm found in a semen sample.
+ICSI can be used even if there are only occasional sperm found in a semen sample.
 ICSI is also used for men with unproven fertility (never sired a pregnancy) and for couples with unexplained infertility.

-In the ICSI procedure, a single live sperm is inserted directly into the center of an egg.
+In ICSI, a single live sperm is inserted directly into the center of an egg.
 Intracytoplasmic Sperm Injection requires a high degree of expertise and is performed with a special microscope and micromanipulators.

-ICSI has been used extensively in Advanced Reproductive Treatments since 1993, and tens of thousands of babies have been born worldwide using ICSI.
+ICSI has been used extensively in Advanced Reproductive Treatments since 1993, and hundreds of thousands of babies have been born worldwide using ICSI.